Amaanvahora/Lab4/readme.md

 4. terraform apply
 ![apply terraform](images/5.png)
 ![apply terraform](images/4.png)
-5. verify that in docker
+5. verify that in the docker
 ![docker verify](images/6.png)
 6. check that it opened the port
 ![localhost verify](images/9.png)